Skip to main content

 })

-Billing methods target accounts by domain.
-All contacts under that domain share the same billing status.
+Billing methods target accounts by customerId.
+Contacts linked to that customer share the same billing status.
 See Customer Journey for details on how contact stages and account billing work together.

 outlit.flush()